 “Meditation: Because some questions cannot be answered by Google.”Unknown

-- Find a quiet place to sit: If you are new to meditation, don’t agonize over your posture.
+- Find a quiet place to sit: If you are new to meditation, don’t agonize over your lotus posture.
 You want an erect spine but choose a chair or cushions that are comfortable to you.
+Many traditions stand, laydown, or sit in a chair.

 - Set your intention: Just think about the type of meditation and set your intention about what you would like to accomplish.

-- Focus on your intention: Think about your intention and when your mind interrupts you, just gently return to your intention.
+- Focus on your intention: Think about your intention.
+When your mind interrupts you, just gently return to your intention.

 Once you get the hang of meditation, you can dive deeper around a specific thought, incorporate imagination, and even express some gratitude during your session.
 Structure is not necessary for every day.